sonic-net/SONiC/doc/ipmc/IPMC_Data_Plane_HLD.md

 In ECMP routing, there is already a very elegant nexthop group design and implementation, so for IP multicast routing reference this design uses mgmanager to manage the ipmc group and rpf group.

-The following diagram summarizes the key structure of IPMC functionality in SONiC (The abbreviation of FRR Container is frr-pimd):
+The following diagram summarizes the key structure of IPMC functionality in SONiC:

 ![IPMC main structure1](images/ipmc_components.png "Figure 1: IPMC main structure")